Tom Radney

-John Tomas Radney (June 18, 1932 – August 7, 2011) was an American lawyer, civil rights pioneer and Democratic politician.
+John Tomas Radney (June 18, 1932 – August 7, 2011) was an American attorney and Democratic politician.

 Early and family life

-Born in Wadley, Randolph County, Alabama during the Great Depression, Radney graduated from Auburn University, where he was a member of the Phi Kappa Tau Fraternity,receiving a bachelor of science in education, then a master's degree in history in 1952.
+Born in Wadley, Randolph County, Alabama during the Great Depression, With his older brother Hugh Radney paying his way by working on the family farm, Radney graduated from Auburn University, where he was a member of the Phi Kappa Tau fraternity, receiving a bachelor of science in education, then a master's degree in history in 1952.
 He received his law degree from University of Alabama School of Law in 1955.
 Radney served in the Judge Advocate General's Corps, United States Army during the Korean War.

 In 1962, he married the former Madolyn Anderson, whose father had served in the Alabama Legislature.
 During their 49 years of marriage, they raised three daughters (Ellen Radney Price, Fran Radney Harvey and Hollis Radney Lovett) and a son, Thomas (Catie) Anderson Radney.